cbmckni/ndn-dpdk-k8s/vm/README.md

 This script does the following:

  - Downloads the Ubuntu 20.04 cloud image.
+ - Resizes the disk to 5GB.
  - Sets the default root password for the image.
  - Creates a VM definition XML file.
- - Runs the builder docker container.
- - Copies the pre-built NDN-DPDK binaries in the container locally, then into the VM.
  - Starts the VM.

+After the script has finished, it is time to copy the pre-built NDN-DPDK binaries into the VM.

+Run the docker image that contains the binaries:
+`docker run cbmckni/ndn-dpdk-builder:latest &`
+**To get the current NDN-DPDK binaries, a fresh ndn-dpdk-builder image must be built.
+Do this by building the official ndn-dpdk image with the CMD/ENTRYPOINT changed to `CMD tail -f /dev/null`**

+Get the ID of the running container:
+`ID=$(docker container ls | grep cbmckni/ndn-dpdk-builder:latest | awk '{ print $1 }')`

+Copy the files from the container to your local machine:
+`docker cp ${ID}:/usr/local local`

+Copy the files from your local machine to the running VM:
+`virt-copy-in -a ndn-dpdk.img ./local /usr`

-After the script has finished, run `virsh console ndndpdk` to access the VM.
+run `virsh console ndndpdk` to access the VM.

 Use the login `root` and the password you specified.